 As noted above, in addition to demonstrating family or economic hardship, the parent or guardian must also file a sworn statement that the student is not residing with the caregiver "solely for the purpose of receiving a free public education" in the caregiver's school district.
-This rule, aimed at preventing school "shopping," was used to deny affidavit student status in a case in which the parents, who lived in India, submitted a written statement that their son was residing with an aunt and uncle in New Jersey "for his further studies."120 The result in this case could have been avoided had the aunt and uncle obtained guardianship of the student through the necessary legal procedures121 - once guardianship is obtained, a student is entitled to a free public education in the guardian's district without the need to prove parental hardship or to justify the purpose of the custody arrangement.122 The option of having a caregiver obtain guardianship (custody) should be explored where an arrangement is expected to be long-term or permanent.123
+This rule, aimed at preventing school "shopping," was used to deny affidavit student status in a case in which the parents, who lived in India, submitted a written statement that their son was residing with an aunt and uncle in New Jersey "for his further studies."
+The result in this case could have been avoided had the aunt and uncle obtained guardianship of the student through the necessary legal procedures district without the need to prove parental hardship or to justify the purpose of the custody arrangement.
+The option of having a caregiver obtain guardianship (custody) should be explored where an arrangement is expected to be long-term or permanent.124

-B. Financial Aspects of Affidavit Student Rules
+Financial Aspects of Affidavit Student Rules

-As noted above, the affidavit student rules apply to situations in which a caregiver other than the parent or guardian keeps a student in his or her home and supports the student without remuneration (referred to in the statute as "gratis") "as if the student were his or her own child."124 While there is no requirement in the affidavit student rules that a "family hardship" be financial in nature for the rules to apply,125 regulations and case law in this area indicate that significant financial support of the student by a parent or guardian jeopardizes qualification under these rules.126 While the regulations allow a parent or guardian to give "occasional gifts" or make "limited contributions, financial or otherwise, toward the student's welfare," the caregiver keeping the student may not receive from the parent or guardian any "payment or other remuneration for the regular maintenance of the student."
-127 "Regular maintenance" would appear to refer to everyday living costs, including funds for basics such as food, clothing and a share of housing costs.
+As noted above, the affidavit student rules apply to situations in which a caregiver other than the parent or guardian keeps a student in his or her home and supports the student without payment (referred to in the statute as "gratis") "as if the student were his or her own child."
+125 While there is no requirement in the affidavit student rules that a "family hardship" be financial in nature for the rules to apply, 126 regulations and case law in this area indicate that significant financial support of the student by a parent or guardian jeopardizes qualification under these rules.127 While the regulations allow a parent or guardian to give "occasional gifts" or make "limited contributions, financial or otherwise, toward the student's welfare," the caregiver keeping the student may not receive from the parent or guardian any "payment or other remuneration for the regular maintenance of the student."
+128 "Regular maintenance" would appear to refer to everyday living costs, including funds for basics such as food, clothing and a share of housing costs.
 A sample affidavit student enrollment application published by the Commissioner of Education for school district use indicates that a parent or guardian may not pay the student's caregiver for the student's "actual housing or support."
-128 This rule limits the ability of a financially well-off parent or guardian to utilize the affidavit student rules without placing the financial burden of caring for the student on another caregiver.129 Free attendance in the caregiver's school district of residence will not be allowed in a scenario where a student resides with the caregiver but receives all necessary financial support from the parent or guardian.130 The receipt of Social Security (or similar benefits) by the caregiver, however, on behalf of the student will not disqualify an arrangement under the affidavit student rules, 131 nor will continued coverage of the student under the health insurance policy of a parent or guardian.132

-While it is unclear precisely how much financial support a parent or guardian may provide to his or her child consistent with the affidavit student rules - one case allowed affidavit student status despite a mother's testimony that she paid about 30% of the student's expenses while employed and about 20% of his expenses while unemployed133 -- parents, guardians and caregivers are advised to present sufficient documentation at the time of enrollment to demonstrate that the caregiver bears at least the majority of the student's living expenses,134 without reimbursement from the parent or guardian.
+129 This rule limits the ability of a financially well-off parent or guardian to utilize the affidavit student rules without placing the financial burden of caring for the student on another caregiver.
+130 Free attendance in the caregiver's school district of residence will not be allowed in a scenario where a student resides with the caregiver but receives all necessary financial support from the parent or guardian.
+131 The receipt of Social Security (or similar benefits) by the caregiver, however, on behalf of the student will not disqualify an arrangement under the affidavit student rules, 132 nor will continued coverage of the student under the health insurance policy of a parent or guardian.
+133 status despite a mother's testimony that she paid about 30% of the student's expenses while employed and about 20% of his expenses while unemployed 134 -- parents, guardians and caregivers are advised to present sufficient documentation at the time of enrollment to demonstrate that the caregiver bears at least the majority of the student's living expenses, 135 without reimbursement from the parent or guardian.